 The list is established under the Convention for the Protection of the World Cultural and Natural Heritage, which was adopted by UNESCO in November 1972.

 One hundred and eighty five countries have adhered to the World Heritage Convention.
 Any one of these countries may nominate sites within their borders for inclusion in the World Heritage List.

 Each nomination is assessed by the International Council of Monuments and Sites (ICOMOS) (cultural sites) or the International Union for Conservation of Nature (IUCN) (natural sites).
 If the site passes rigorous assessment against criteria for establishing the outstanding universal value of the site, it is added to the World Heritage List.
 The World Heritage Committee, made up of 21 State Parties to the Convention, makes the final decision on whether a site should be included in the List.

 In June 2004, Victoria’s Royal Exhibition Building and Carlton Gardens was added to the World Heritage List as Australia’s first built heritage site of outstanding universal value.
 In 2007 the Sydney Opera House became Australia’s second built heritage site to be added.

 How many sites are on the World Heritage List?

 There are over 800 properties on the World Heritage List forming part of the cultural and natural heritage that the World Heritage Committee considers to have outstanding universal value.

-For a complete listing of all state and territory heritage agencies and other related organisations, visit our list of heritage organisations.
+For a complete listing of all Victorian heritage agencies and other related organisations, visit our list of heritage organisations.